Weigh the key differences

 criteria:

-For YPO, acceptance standards vary by chapter, but most desire businesses that generate at least $12 million in annual revenue or employ at least 50 people.
-EO is open to entrepreneurs with $1 million in annual business revenue.
+For YPO, acceptance standards vary by chapter, but most desire businesses that generate at least $12M in annual revenue or employ at least 50 people.
+EO is open to entrepreneurs with $1M in annual business revenue.

 How Are They Similar?

 YPO and EO share a common cornerstone.
-They focus on the whole entrepreneur, not just the business aspects of your life.
+They focus on the whole leader, not just the business aspects of your life.
 Because of this, EO and YPO offer monthly forums where members discuss business, personal and family issues in a private setting.
 Confidentiality and peer accountability are critical to the success of both organizations.

 In addition, EO and YPO have members join their local chapter for close-to-work and -home events, while also hosting regional, national and global events.